Zoe Longfield: Early life

 Zoe Longfield was born in San Francisco in 1924.
 She was the only child of Peter and Tatiana (Kasansava) Golovinsky, immigrants who fled Russia during the Russian Revolution.
-After her father's death, her mother remarried, to fellow Russian émigré Maxim Dolgopoloff, who became Zoe’s stepfather.
-In high school Zoe changed her legal surname from Golovinsky to Longfield, a loose English translation of Dolgopoloff (dolgo = "long", pole = "field").
+After her father's death, her mother again married her Russian fellow émigré, Maxim Dolgopoloff, who became Zoe's stepfather.
+In high school, Zoe changed her legal surname from Golovinsky to Longfield, a loose English translation of Dolgopoloff (dolgo = "long", pole = "field").

 Education

 Zoe attended Edward Robeson Taylor Grammar School, Portola Junior High School, and Balboa High School.
 She was athletic and competed in numerous ice-skating exhibitions throughout her adolescence and early twenties.

-After graduating from high school in 1941, she attended the University of California, Berkeley, from 1941–1944.
+After graduating from high school in 1941, she attended the University of California, Berkeley, from 1941 to 1944.
 There, she studied painting with Margaret Peterson, John Haley, and Erle Loran, who helped found the "Berkeley School" of abstract expressionism.
-After graduating with a Bachelor of Arts, she attended the California Labor School from 1946 to 1948 and then attended the California School of Fine Arts (the predecessor name of San Francisco Art Institute), from 1947 to 1949.
-At CSFA, she studied under an extraordinarily innovative and influential faculty whose members included Clyfford Still, Richard Diebenkorn, Edward Corbett, and Mark Rothko.
+After graduating with a Bachelor of Arts, she attended the California Labor School from 1946 to 1948 and then attended the California School of Fine Arts (the predecessor name of San Francisco Art Institute) from 1947 to 1949.
+At CSFA, she studied under a faculty whose members included Clyfford Still, Richard Diebenkorn, Edward Corbett, and Mark Rothko.
 One of only a few women in her class, she studied alongside Ernest Briggs, Edward Dugmore, Frank Lobdell, Horst Trave, and others.